electron/electron/docs/api/browser-window.md

   * `type` String - Specifies the type of the window, possible types are `desktop`, `dock`, `toolbar`, `splash`, `notification`.
 This only works on Linux.
-  * `standard-window` Boolean - Use the OS X's standard window instead of the textured window.
-Defaults to `false`.
+  * `standard-window` Boolean - Uses the OS X's standard window instead of the textured window.
+Defaults to `true`.
   * `web-preferences` Object - Settings of web page's features
     * `javascript` Boolean
     * `web-security` Boolean